danwilkins/Graphics/com.unity.render-pipelines.universal/Documentation~/light-component.md

 | __Culling Mask__| Use this to selectively exclude groups of objects from being affected by the Light.
 For more information, see [Layers](https://docs.unity3d.com/Manual/Layers.html).|

 ## Preset
 When using Preset of Light Component, only a subset of properties are supported.
+Unsupported properties are hidden.